 Ways to Tackle Air Pollution

-Install an Air Purifier
+1. Install an Air Purifier

-Indoor air is 5-10 times more polluted than the outdoor air.
+Indoor air is 5-10 times more polluted than outdoor air.
 This is the reason why you need to install a HEPA air purifier, which filters out harmful pollutants.
 The air purifiers catch and trap harmful pollutants from the indoor air to keep your home safe.

-Avoid Smoking Indoors
+2. Avoid Smoking Indoors

 Passive smoking is one of the biggest contributors to indoor air pollution.
 This is the reason why you need to make sure that none of the family members smoke indoors.
 If someone smokes inside the house, make sure you use an air purifier to remove the contaminants.

-Use Air Purifying Plants
+3. Use Air Purifying Plants

 Last Few Words

 As senior citizens are at a higher risk of health problems caused by air pollution, it is extremely important to take the right steps to stay safe.
-Installing an air purifier from KENT can help in keeping the indoor air clean and help senior citizen prevent a lot of health problems.
+Installing an air purifier from KENT can help in keeping the indoor air clean and help senior citizens prevent a lot of health problems.